The Coaching Process - Graduate Writing Center

 The Coaching Process

 One of the best ways to improve your writing is to receive regular constructive feedback.
 GWC coaches assist with any type of assignment, from short papers to dissertations, and can help you face to face or via email.
-Coaches have the training and experience to help you organize your ideas, develop an outline, rework your phrasing, understand language and citation rules, overcome writer's block, and generally manage the writing process.
+Coaches have the training and experience to help you organize your ideas, structure an argument, understand citation rules, and manage the writing process.

 What coaches do: